Org9013502-2/content-gitops/README.md

 This repository is a resource provided for Linux Academy students taking the hands-on GitIOps course.

 GOD is Great !
-MANISH
+MANISH  NOT FOR THIS BRANCH